andrew/ultimate-awesome/README.md

 - [vr-resources](https://github.com/gruberdev/vr-resources) - A repository to aggregate resources for VR development.
 - [awesome-monero](https://github.com/hundehausen/awesome-monero) - A curated list of awesome Monero libraries, tools, and resources.
 - [awesome-selfhosted-product](https://github.com/kiarafbickers/awesome-selfhosted-product) - A list of free product focused services and web applications which can be hosted on your own servers.
-- [awesome-AR](https://github.com/kidult00/awesome-AR) - A collection of augmented reality resources for XR enthusiasts 😎.
 - [awesome-initramfs](https://github.com/LaszloGombos/awesome-initramfs) - Awesome initramfs.
 - [awesome-aragon](https://github.com/lkngtn/awesome-aragon) - Curated list of resources related to the Aragon Ecosystem .
 - [awesome-haxe-js](https://github.com/MatthijsKamstra/awesome-haxe-js) - Useful resources for Haxe JavaScript.